Fudge is one of the most well-loved treats that you can make, and many people say that it’s hands-down the best dessert.

 How Long Does Fudge Stay Good?

 You want to use the leftover fudge up before it goes bad.
-However, you might not know exactly how long it’ll take fudge to go bad.
+However, you might not know exactly how long it’ll take for it to go bad.

-How long does fudge stay good without freezing it?
+How long does it stay good without freezing it?
 Is it going to stay good for several weeks or will it only be good for a few days?

 It is indeed possible to keep fudge good for weeks, but you’ll need to keep it cool.
-Ideally, you should be putting fudge in the refrigerator.
+Ideally, you should be putting it in the refrigerator.

-If you put the fudge in a storage container and then put it in the fridge, it’ll stay good for two to three weeks.
+If you put it in a storage container and then put it in the fridge, it’ll stay good for two to three weeks.
 This should give you more than enough time to eat it up.

 Of course, if you keep the fudge at room temperature, it’s not going to last as long.
 It should still stay good for at least one week, though.

-Some people have said that fudge will last for a bit longer than a week at room temperature.
+Some people have said that it’ll last for a bit longer than a week at room temperature.
 It might depend on various factors such as what type of storage container you keep it in.

 You have several ways that you can use leftover fudge before it goes bad.
-The fudge will stay good for at least a week at room temperature, but it can last for weeks longer if you put it in the fridge.
+It’ll stay good for at least a week at room temperature, but it can last for weeks longer if you put it in the fridge.

-Freezing the fudge will allow it to stay good for up to three months.
+Freezing it will allow it to stay good for up to three months.
 If you don’t want to freeze it, you could use it as an ice cream topping.

 Another option is to make S’mores using fudge instead of chocolate bars.
-Simply pick an option that appeals to you and then eat the fudge to your heart’s content.
+Simply pick an option that appeals to you and then eat it to your heart’s content.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.